padrinobook/padrinobook/02-job-vacancy-application.md

     Enter SQL statements terminated with a ";" sqlite> SELECT * FROM users;
     1|Matthias Günther|matthias.guenther|2012-12-26 08:32:51.323349|2012-12-26 08:32:51.323349
-    sqlite>
+    sqlite> .exit

-Since we have an user, it's time to some job offers too:
+Since we have a user, it's time to add some job offers too:

 {: lang="bash" }